dwuab/WEScall/README.md

 ```
 **THERE CANNOT BE EMPTY LINES IN `samples.index` FILE!**
 The index file has to be **tab-delimited**.
-BAM/CRAM files listed are assumed to be indexed and contain no hard clipped reads, i.e., reads whose CIGAR string contains "H".
+BAM/CRAM files listed are assumed to be indexed and **contain no hard clipped reads**, i.e., reads whose CIGAR string contains "H".

 You should also prepare a configure file specifying the chromosomes to call, the paths to the resources required by the pipeline and the type of sequencing data (WES or WGS).
 One example `user.cfg.yaml` in `${PL_DIR}/example/test_WES` is as following: